rahat-ferdous/wetland-hysteresis-cluster-demo/README.md

-# Bheaviour-based Classification of Wetlands: Hysteresis Clustering Demo
+# Behaviour-based Classification of Wetlands: Hysteresis Clustering Demo

 A demonstration of the concept of **Functional Hysteresis Types** for wetland methane emissions.